drweb86/dotnet-ftps-server/README_ANDROID.md

 4. Tap the downloaded APK in the browser download list, or open it from the Android `Downloads` app.
 5. If Android blocks the install, tap `Settings` and enable `Allow from this source` for the browser or file manager you used.
 6. Go back and tap `Install`.
 7. If Google Play Protect shows a warning for the self-signed APK, choose the option to install anyway if you trust this project.
+On Samsung devices click Details, Install anyway.

 ## Updating